findbyanswer/startbootstrap-one-page-wonder/README.md

+!!!
+This repository is suspended.
+Please, do not use it. !!!

 # [Start Bootstrap](http://startbootstrap.com/) - [One Page Wonder](http://startbootstrap.com/template-overviews/one-page-wonder/)

 [One Page Wonder](http://startbootstrap.com/template-overviews/one-page-wonder/) is a basic one page template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).